MarkPearlCoZa/Blog_General/_posts/2016-08-23-Learning-Is-Horrible.md

 ### Emotional Agility

+What does agility mean?
+Agility is the ability to choose something that is appropriate for the context.

 1. Recognize your patterns
 2. Label your thoughts and emotions
 3. Accept them
 4. Act on your values

+If you really value collaboration, you need to put the work in to asking questions, listening and caring about the responses.

 [Read more about emotional agility](https://hbr.org/2013/11/emotional-agility)